AkashVijay/hello-world/README.md

 Hello everyone!
-I am very excited and I love chocolate.
+I am very excited and I love to code and have fun.
 I am also a G.O.A.T.

 Thank You!